yakovsh/rfc4180-bis/draft-shafranovich-rfc4180-bis.md

 # Common implementation concerns
 This section describes some common concerns that may arise when producing or parsing CSV files.
-All of these remain out of scope for this document and are included for awareness.
-Implementers may also use other means to handle these use cases such as {{CSVW}}.
+These are not part of the formal definition of CSV and are included for awareness only.
+Implementers may also use other means to handle these use cases including approaches like {{CSVW}}.

 ## Null values
 Some implementations (such as databases) treat empty fields and null values differently.